hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

     of selecting a cluster of any size is proportional to its contribution to the overall amplitude of the instantaneous wavefunction representation.

-    .. review - AJWT
-        Might need some guidance as to when to use this
+    ..
+TODO - guidance when to use this
-    .. reply - CJCS
-        Not sure we can say this for certain as yet.
-I'll just add a comment to this effect.

     .. warning::